EMERALD0874/AudioLoader-PackDB/README.md

   - Keep in mind that your music pack will be denied if sound packs cannot be heard over it.
 - Save your song as `menu_music.mp3` in your pack directory.
 In Audacity, select File, Export, and Export as MP3.

-When uploading your music pack, please try to use the cover art for the album you retrieved the song from (more info about this below).
+When uploading your music pack, please try to use the cover art for the album you retrieved the song from (more info about this is below).
 For a video game, this should be the cover of the original soundtrack and not the box art for the game itself.

 #### 🔊 Sound Packs